mvolkmann/blog/src/prolog.md

 To see all the steps used to evaluate a predicate, turn on trace mode by entering `trace.`

-Enter a question and press the return key after viewing the result of each step in the evaluation.
+Enter a query and press the return key after viewing the result of each step in the evaluation.

 When finished debugging, enter `notrace.` to turn this mode off.

-To determine how long it takes to evaluate a question, use the `time` predicate from the `time` library.
+To determine how long it takes to evaluate a query, use the `time` predicate from the `time` library.
 For example: